zacwilliamson/gemz/README.md

 # gemz

-A social media expirience built with Ruby on Rails.
+A social media experience built with Ruby on Rails.